futurepaul/fragment/README.md

 - [ ] search by file name first, then search inside
 - [ ] make the search path user configurable
 - [ ] create better instructions for installing dependencies
+- [ ] show a list of files, sorted by date, as default
+- [ ] do some stuff asynchronously

 ### how to install: